Avatar

 A sizable literature shows that many people are loss averse, being more sensitive to losses than to commensurate gains.
 Furthermore, it has been shown that an individual’s level of loss aversion is an important driver of their investment decisions.
 Based on these findings, regulators are encouraging financial institutions to incorporate clients’ loss aversion in risk profiling classifications.
 The most critical obstacle to doing so is the lack of a valid measurement method that can straightforwardly be integrated into existing processes.

 In 2016, my co-authors and I published a paper introducing a novel theoretically valid way to elicit an individual’s loss aversion in the Journal of Risk and Uncertainty.
 This brought me in contact with Jurgen Vandenbrouke, an expert general manager at a large Belgian bank, looking for a way to measure loss aversion.
 I collaborated with him and his team to integrate our method for eliciting loss aversion into their risk profiling application.
 This approach was trailed in Belgium and implemented in the actual risk profiling application of the bank in Ireland.
-We have written a working paper describing these implementations and the results obtained.
+The paper describing this implementation is now forthcoming in the Journal of Banking & Finance.

 Jurgen Vandenbrouke is now the director of Everyone Invested, a wealth tech spinoff of the Belgian bank.
 One product they market is their Profiler, which includes our method to elicit loss aversion.
 As a result, more financial institutions will likely adopt our method over the coming years.